Student Opportunities and Resources

 We encourage students to make use of a wide array of opportunities to deepen and enhance their study in the Department of Religion.
 Among the possibilities to consider:

 We encourage international study and travel seminars in connection with our program of study.
 Ten students participated in a 2017 Mayterm Course in Religion and Peace and Justice Studies to study the legacy of WWII and nuclear weapons in Japan.
-Check out their blogs from this experience.
 Find out more about a trip to the borderland between Mexico and Arizona.

 Emmalise Mulreaney with Japanese student colleagues from Osaka Ohtani University